pmean/build-website/text/04/categorical.md

 The odds ratio is 0.1, and we are very confident that this odds ratio is less than one, because the confidence interval goes up to only 0.13.
-Let\'s analyze this data by creating an indicator variable for sex.
+Let's analyze this data by creating an indicator variable for sex.

-In SPSS, you would do this by selecting TRANSFORM \| RECODE from the menu
+In SPSS, you would do this by selecting TRANSFORM | RECODE from the menu

 ![logistic3.gif not found.](../../../web/images/04/categorical03.png)